 …and then finally think about how much money you will need to make it happen.

-A recent study found that you are 42% more likely to achieve your goals if you write them down.
+You are far more likely to achieve your goals if you write them down.